Call us for an estimate

 Tailored repair and upgrade plan

-Depending on the home and your goals, solutions may include:
+Depending on the condition of the home and your long-term goals, recommended solutions may include:

-• Interior or exterior drainage systems and sump pit installations
+• Interior drainage systems to collect and redirect groundwater

-• Upgrades to basement floor slabs to control moisture from below
+• Basement floor slab upgrades to control moisture migration from below

-• Selective repointing or stabilization of stone rubble walls
+• Stabilization of loose or weakened stone rubble walls

-• Vapour control and insulation strategies that work with stone and lime mortar
+• Vapour control and insulation strategies suited to stone foundations

-• Ventilation or dehumidification improvements to control humidity and odours
+• Ventilation and dehumidification improvements to reduce humidity and odours

 Our objective is to make your basement drier, more comfortable, and healthier, while preserving the historic character that makes your century home unique.